BogdanovaTsvetana/Angular-project/documentation.md

 Nanny Details
 Visible with authentication.
+If the logged user is not the displayed nanny, [ Send message ] button and text area are visible (can be used) in Details Page.
+By clicking on it, the user can send message.
+By clicking on Send button, POST request will be made and the message will be saved.
+Same as Comments and Like button.

 Profile
-Profile is visible only for registered nannies.
+Profile is visible only for registered users.
+By clicking on "Edit" button in Profile Page the user is allowed to fill in a form.
+Validation is the same as the validation in user-register.
+PUT request will be send.
+By clicking on "Delete" button in DELETE request will be sent to the back-end and deletes the user.

-Edit Nanny
+Nanny Profile
-By clicking on "Edit" button in Profile Page the nanny is allowed to fill in a form.
+Nanny Profile is visible only for registered users.
+By clicking on "Edit" button in Nanny Profile Page the nanny is allowed to fill in a form.
 Validation is the same as the validation in nanny-register.
 PUT request will be send.

-Delete Nanny
-By clicking on "Delete" button in Profile Page DELETE request will be sent to the back-end and deletes the nanny.
-Then the app redirects to the List.
+By clicking on "Delete" button in DELETE request will be sent to the back-end and deletes the nanny.

+Inbox
+By clicking on Inbox button in the menu, all conversations of the registered user will be loaded with information about the other user and if there are new messages.
+By clicking on [All messages] button on specific conversation, a page with all messages from that conversation will be loaded.
+When the user come back to Inbox, the new messages for that conversation will be zero.

+Detaild Conversation Page
+All messages from that conversation will be loaded.
+By clicking on Send button, POST request will be made and the message will be saved.
+The new message will be seen.

 Error Page